 Quoting from the wonderful blog La Casa Nella Prateria the post: Montessori: between rigor and innovation: “One of the most common prejudices about the Montessori approach is its (alleged) excessive rigidity.
 The materials are used for a single purpose, and should be used only in one way.
 If this is true in theory, Maria Montessori herself exhorted teachers to respect «The useful activity», that is the alternative use of materials, provided that this was creative and not destructive…” the whole post it is worth reading.

 To be convinced that the stiffness of the material is only alleged, please read the article by Camillo Grazzini “A beautiful evolution: the history of Montessori material” in the “Il Quaderno Montessori” (Summer 2003 p.
 6-16) where the author recounts the evolution of some mathematical materials such as the numerical rods.
-Evolution that always obeys some essential features (scientificity, precision, self-correction, etc.) And materials that always are tested in the field, observing the use that children make of them.
+Evolution that always obeys some essential features (based on science, precision, self-correction, etc.).
+Moreover, the materials are always tested in the field, observing the use that children make of them.

-I add only that it is in the nature of things that the principles of use of the materials we are lost along the way and that’s why Montessori teachers explain the proper way to use them.
+I add only one observation.
+It is in the nature of things that the principles of use of the materials weaken along the way.
+This is the reason why Montessori teachers explain the proper way to use them.
 If teachers were trained in an approximate way, what would become the Montessori project?
 Then when ready to use these materials with children, come into play all the other features of the Montessori way of doing things that take precedence over materials and methods.

 No one even remotely think of belittling the work of many good teachers working in traditional schools.
-But a Montessori classroom is not only materials and “things” to do.
+However, a Montessori classroom is not only materials and “things” to do.

 Among traditional and Montessori schools programs are the same, more or less, but it is completely different the way used to provide the experiences, the study, the exercises.
 These are always based on very concrete activities, without ever resorting to forced memorizations based on rewards and punishments, threats and praises, because the motivation starts from the child, is based on free choice and not on induced and pretentious motivation.